oclipa/reactjs-cheat-sheet/README.md

 ```

-To reduce bugs due to typos, action strings are stored as const values in a separate file, which can then be imported:
+To reduce bugs due to typos, action types are stored as const values in a separate file, which can then be imported:

 *actions.js*